 LETTERS OF ADMINISTRATION

-These applications are not straight forward and usually requirethe assistance of a Lawyer.
+These applications are not straight forward and usually require the assistance of an experienced Lawyer.

 How are your assets distributed if you die without a Will?